Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Introduction

 \section{Introduction}

 In recent years, Generative Diffusion Models (GDMs)~\cite{ho2020denoising, song2021denoisingdiffusionimplicitmodels} emerged as powerful generative models that can produce high-quality images, propelling advancements in image editing and artistic creations.
-The \textit{ease} of using these models to edit~\cite{meng2021sdedit, wang2023stylediffusion, zhang2023inversion} or synthesize new image~\cite{dhariwal2021diffusion, rombach2022high} has raised concerns about potential malicious usage and intellectual property infringement.
+The \textit{ease} of using these models to edit~\cite{meng2021sdedit, wang2023stylediffusion, zhang2023inversion} or synthesize new images~\cite{dhariwal2021diffusion, rombach2022high} has raised concerns about potential malicious usage and intellectual property infringement.
 For example, malicious users could effortlessly craft fake images with someone's identity or mimic the style of a specific artist.
-An effective protection against these threats is regarded as the diffusion model generating corrupted images or unrelated images to original inputs.
-Researchers have made significant strides in crafting imperceptible adversarial perturbation on images to safeguard them from being edited by diffusion-based models.
+An effective protection against these threats is to craft an adversarial image to force the diffusion model to generate corrupted images or unrelated images to the original inputs.
+Researchers have made significant strides in crafting imperceptible adversarial perturbations on images to protect against diffusion-based editing.

 Previous works such as PhotoGuard~\cite{salman2023raisingcostmaliciousaipowered} and Glaze~\cite{shan2023glazeprotectingartistsstyle} have effectively attacked Latent Diffusion Models (LDMs) by minimizing the latent distance between the protected images and their target counterparts.
-PhotoGuard first introduce attacking either encoders or diffusion process in LDMs via Projected Gradient Descent (PGD)~\cite{madry2018towards} for the protection purpose; however, it requires backpropagating the entire diffusion process, making it prohibitively expensive.
+PhotoGuard first introduces attacking either encoders or diffusion process in LDMs via Projected Gradient Descent (PGD)~\cite{madry2018towards} for the protection purpose; however, it requires backpropagating the entire diffusion process, making it prohibitively expensive.
 Subsequent works AdvDM~\cite{liang2023adversarialexampledoesgood} and Mist~\cite{liang2023mistimprovedadversarialexamples} leverage the semantic loss and textural loss combined with Monte Carlo method to craft adversarial images both effectively and efficiently.
 Diff-Protect ~\cite{xue2024diffusion} further improve adversarial effectiveness and optimization speed via Score Distillation Sampling (SDS) ~\cite{poole2022dreamfusiontextto3dusing2d}, setting the state-of-the-art performance on LDMs.